qwerty-arun/markdown_tutorial/README.md

 # Challenges:-
 - [x] 1) Create a markdown document for types of operating system and open source licenses type.
-(DONE)
 - [x] 2) Create a markdown document to list 50 linux commands.
-(DONE)
 - [x] 3) Add a table for the commands file with two columns( command and its what it does).
-(DONE)
 - [x] 4) Add an index table for the license page.
-If you click on the link it should take you to that section.(DONE)
+If you click on the link it should take you to that section.
 - [x] 5) Add additional link as hyperlink to say for ex Wikipedia.
-Google for hyperlink.(DONE).
+Google for hyperlink.
-- [x] 6) Add some images and video tutorial links in the types of operating system page.(DONE)
+- [x] 6) Add some images and video tutorial links in the types of operating system page.
 - [] 7) Create a table different types of Linux flavor.
 Add an image in the same table and a link to the home page of that flavor.
 - [] 8) Add a code block.
 Add syntax highlight.
 - [] 9) Add a section in the commands about relative path and absolute path.